-The Tourism Commission (Component Unit) entered into sub-leases with the City of Oak Grove (Primary Government) to fund various capital construction projects.
+As previously stated, the Tourism Commission entered into sub-leases with the City of Oak Grove (Primary Government) to fund the construction of a convention center.
 The leases are solely secured by liens on the pledges of the net revenues of the Tourism Commission.
-Ordinances provide that the revenue of the Tourism Commission be used first to pay operating and maintenance expenses of the Tourism Commission and, second, to establish and maintain the capital lease payments.
-Remaining revenues may then be used for any lawful purpose.
+Ordinances provide that the revenue of the Tourism Commission be used first to pay operating and maintenance expenses of the Tourism Commission and, second, to establish and maintain the lease payments.
+The remaining revenues may then be used for any lawful purpose.

-Notes to the Financial Statements (continued) For the Year Ended June 30, 2021
+Notes to the Financial Statements (continued) For the Year Ended June 30, 2023

-Note 9 - Long-Term Liabilities (continued)
+Note 8 - Long-Term Liabilities (continued)